wildit/dpl-provision/README.md

 # DPL Digital Preservation Lab

-DPL (digital preservation lab) turns a fresh Ubuntu installation into a fully configured machine for various digital preservation tasks.
+DPL (digital preservation lab) turns a fresh Ubuntu installation into a fully configured environment for various digital preservation tasks.
 DPL has been developped for teaching and experimenting.
 I use it in my courses at [FHGR](https://www.fhgr.ch/en/) as well as in continuous education.

 To set up DPL you need a fresh Ubuntu installation, run